HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/backup_restore/backup_files_db_ldap/i_wadm_t_bkup_prereq_winlinux.md

-# Completing Prerequisites for Backup
+# Completing prerequisites for backup

 Before you back up the HCL Digital Experience installation, decide which utility to use and whether to perform online backup or offline backup.